AceAttorneyMaster111/tfilah-toolbox/README.md

 This web application aims to be a set of tools for Jewish worship leaders and songleaders to use in compiling services.

-## Service Generator
+## HaShirim Shelanu
-The Service Generator is a tool that pulls from a database of liturgical music and chord sheets to form services.
+HaShirim Shelanu is a searchable database of liturgical music and chord sheets.

 ### Current functionality: